When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works

 Those numbers might look big but unless you’re a network nerd you might not know what it actually means to your daily phone use, so here’s a good real-world example.

-Last year, Vodafone allowed people at Manchester Airport to connect their phones to a 5G-capable router and see what difference the extra speed made to their downloads.
+Back when 5G was novel, Vodafone allowed people at Manchester Airport to connect their phones to a 5G-capable router and see what difference the extra speed made to their downloads.
 Using a Now TV pass, passing travellers were able to download a whole nine-episode series of Tin Star in just over six minutes.
 On a 4G connection the same download would take 20 minutes longer.

 But there’s more to 5G than just pure speed.
 It also has lower latency and higher capacity, so you won’t experience those annoying signal dropouts when lots of people are all trying to use their phones in the same place.

-Which phones will have 5G?
+Which phones have 5G?

 When will it be available?